 The current Emergency Order from the NH Governor issued on March 26th, states that we should stay at home with the exception of essential businesses.
 We are deemed an essential business that will remain open to allow our clients to access the justice system, resolve parenting matters and update and create estate planning documents.

-The NH Judicial Branch has suspended all in-person hearings with some exceptions.
-There have been allowances for telephonic hearings and remote document signing so that we can limit your exposure to others and remain safe.
+The NH Judicial Branch has suspended all in-person hearings with some exceptions through June 15th or so long as the Emergency Orders are in effect.
+There have been allowances for telephonic hearings, video hearings and remote document signing so that we can limit your exposure to others and remain safe.
 We will still have access to the Court for emergency filings at this time.
-Some deadlines have been extended so please contact us for more information.
+Anyone needing to go to the Court will be require to wear a mask.

 Should a trip to our office be the only option for your legal needs, we are frequently wiping down our reception and public meeting areas and all entry points, seating and hard surfaces.
+We also have masks for our team as well as clients if you do not have a mask.
 Furthermore, we are adhering to respiratory hygiene/cough etiquette infection control measures, such as performing proper hand hygiene, and providing tissues and no-touch receptacles to throw away used tissues.
 Our staff is only coming into the office as needed and otherwise working remotely.

 In addition, for your added convenience and peace of mind, our law office is offering: